Slow Down Heart

 In the past, while Amy had always come straight home after closing the beauty shop, she was now “stopping for cocktails at the O’Neal’s” or “going to the movies at Loews's

-“Yes, Sister,” Dawn answered, rubbing her forehead.
+“Yes, Sister,” Dawn answered, rubbing her tight forehead.
 After a year at St. Catherine’s you would think these nuns would remember that her mother owned a beauty shop, Dawn thought.
 Everybody in

 “I’ll call and tell her you don’t feel well.
 Barbara Jean can bring your homework.”

 “Thank you, Sister,” Dawn replied, gathering her books.

 Nearing her block at one o’clock, Dawn wondered what had happened to Miles and the rest of his singing buddies.
 “I suppose it’s been a little chilly,” she reasoned; she haven’t seen him since the accident.
 Of course, that hadn’t stopped her from scribbling Miles’ name in her three-ring binder or in the margins of her textbooks.
 "K-I-S-S-I-N-G," she sang as she opened the heavy metal door to the building.